vietnd69/dst-api-webdocs/docs/api-vanilla/prefabs/structures.md

        MakePlacer("firepit_placer", "firepit", "firepit", "idle", nil, nil, nil, nil, nil, nil, placer_postinit_fn)
 ```

+For an in-depth analysis of how the placement system can be enhanced with grid-based positioning, see the [Geometric Placement mod case study](/docs/api-vanilla/examples/case-geometric), which demonstrates advanced techniques for modifying placement behavior.

 ## Building Phases

 Many structures have construction phases: